FatimaMarq14/4443-IoT/Assignments/A02/README.md

 ## Potentiometer 10k

 Finally, I added the potentiometer to the project to test out its functions.
-This required minimal addition to the arduino and a couple of changes to the code. <br/>
+This required minimal addition to the arduino (potentiometer and male to female wire) and a couple of changes to the code. <br/>

 ![image](https://github.com/FatimaMarq14/4443-IoT/blob/main/Assignments/A02/Delay%20LED.jpg)